Prof. JP De Ruiter

 Dr. Saul Albert

-Dr. Albert is a conversation analyst and cognitive scientist.
-His research focuses on naturalistic human interaction and the psychology of evaluation and aesthetics.
+Saul is a conversation analyst, and his research combines conversation analysis with experimental methods and computational approaches in order to understand human interaction with a special focus on how aesthetics and judgments of taste are produced via everyday interaction.
 He received his PhD in 2017 working in the Cognitive Science group at Queen Mary University of London.
-He teaches Introductory Psychology and Interaction Psychology at Berklee School of Music in Boston.
+He also teaches at Berklee College of Music where he runs a course on using interaction analysis as a research method in the arts.

 Julia is a cognitive scientist whose previous research includes the terms, biophysiology, facial expression ambiguity, autism spectrum disorders, first impressions, and eye gaze percentage.
 Her current research focuses on the mechanisms, causes and outcomes of miscommunication.
 She graduated from the University of Connecticut with a Bachelors of Science in Cognitive Science and Psychology in 2015, and worked as Research Assistant at the Facial Affective and Communicative Expressions Laboratory at Emerson College from 2015 to 2017.